 After eight years of meditation in search of enlightenment, the young Buddha had a realisation that there was a middle path – a way to be in the world without being caught up in selfishness and suffering.
 When it comes to meaning, there is also a middle path – a way to do what is practical and to make a difference.
 You can do good work and keep the towel (preferably hanging in close proximity to a nice hot shower).

-We all want our job to ignite our passion for our job, and it’s something that is achievable when our work is aligned to important personal values in a role that utilises our natural abilities.
-There are a million different ways we can make a valuable contribution to the lives of others, and if you’re still keen to trek through the jungle, there are dozens of aid-oriented tourism companies that can take you somewhere useful for your holidays.
+We all want to be happy at work and make a valued contribution, and it’s something that is achievable when our work is aligned to important personal values in a role that utilise our natural abilities.
+There are a million different ways we can contribute to the lives of others, and if you’re still keen to trek through the jungle, there are dozens of aid-oriented tourism companies that can take you somewhere useful for your holidays.

 Are you fulfilled at work?
 Robert Half can help you find a job that is meaningful to you.
 Search and apply for over 700 jobs in Australia online today.